Phạm Văn Đổng: From 1954 to the end of the 1st Republic

 Colonel Đổng attracted Diệm's attention by refusing to let Cần Lao's cadres conduct political training sessions for his troops.
 Moreover, he also befriended and sheltered remnants of the Bình Xuyên and Hòa Hảo's defeated forces.

 In March 1958, President Diệm seeing that the 3rd Field Division was loyal to none but Colonel Đổng, transferred Nùng soldiers to other units within the Army.
 In 1959, some of the Nùng soldiers left the army to join Father Nguyễn Lạc Hoá, a good friend of Đổng and a fervent anti-communist priest at the newly formed Sea Swallows enclave in Cà Mau. Đổng, who was self-taught in English, was sent to training at the United States Army Command and General Staff College in Fort Leavenworth, Kansas.

 When Đổng returned to Vietnam in 1959, he was appointed Deputy Commander of the III Corps.
 In this position, he was in charge of conducting campaigns against NVA and Viet Cong units within the Corps's territory.
-During this period, he was not killed as President Diệm had hoped.
-Instead, due to his bravery, Đổng earned the loyalty of his new troops and the respect of many junior officers which caused Diệm to mistrust him even more.
-The Ngô Đình's family personally disliked the colonel because of his friendship with Western reporters who had been writing articles damaging to the country's cause and unity (such as Neil Sheehan, David Halberstam, Malcolm Browne, François Sully, Robert Shaplen, Peter Arnett, and Beverly Deepe).
 In December 1962, after an American general had advised Diệm to promote Đổng to general and after hearing other American advisers praised the colonel for his commanding skills, the president demoted Đổng to III Corps's Inspector General of Strategic Hamlets.